sjbennett123/polarlarp/content/past_writeups/202210/townsfolk/Meredith.md

 body: 20
 ---

-- When reading a PCs fortune, ask lots of questions about their past.
+When Reading a PCs Fortune

+Ask lots of questions about their past.
 The bigger the responses from the player, engage them with a dark prophecy.
-These will be unique descriptive phrases given by plot to hint at events to come
+These will be unique descriptive phrases given by plot to hint at events to come.

+- Where were you born?
+- What is your greatest fear.
+- Who are you running from?
+- What are you hoping for?
+- What do you think happens after we permanently die?
+- When you have surrendered.
+- When have you ran away
+- When have you stolen?
+- When have you lie?

  **When the dark prophecies take over:**